AdaCore/spark2014/lrm/source/subprograms.rst

 calls.

 The ``moded_items`` which are *global* to a procedure have to be determined.
-These may be obtained from a ``global_aspect`` or ``dependency_aspect`` of the procedure, if either or both of these are present are present, or has to be calculated from a whole program analysis.
+These may be obtained from an explicit ``global_aspect`` or ``dependency_aspect`` of the procedure, if either or both of these are present.
+If neither of these are present then an implicit global aspect is used which is deduced by analysing the bodies of the called subprogram and the subprograms it calls.

 .. centered:: **Verification Rules**